ICHydro/Arduino/README.md

 # Arduino

-Scripts to program Arduino for environmental modelling developed by the Hydrology Group at Imperial College London.
+Scripts to program Arduino for environmental monitoring developed by the Hydrology Group at Imperial College London.

 For more information see: